 Homemade Pretzel Buns

 See, you can buy pretzel buns.
-They’re a little pricey at the store since they’re a “specialty” bread and it’s a pittance to make your own, but it’s not the money (although it’s surprising how cheap these are to make) it’s the quality.
-None of the pretzel buns you can buy at the store have the taste or the texture of these gorgeous pretzel buns.
+They’re a little pricey at the store since they’re a “specialty” bread, and it’s a pittance to make your own, but it’s not the money (although it’s surprising how cheap these are to make), it’s the quality.
+None of the pretzel buns you can buy at the store has the taste or the texture of these gorgeous pretzel buns.

 About Homemade Pretzel Buns:

 My photos don’t do them justice, believe me!
 But even so, I think you can tell that the top of these buns has some crispiness.
 It’s just a wonderful thing.
-You do need to be aware, though, that once these rolls are bagged in plastic, that crust does soften up a bit, but depending on how you’re using them, that can be a good thing; sometimes you want the homemade Pretzel Rolls to be a bit softer.
+You do need to be aware that once these rolls are bagged in plastic, the top does soften up a bit, but depending on how you’re using them, that can be a good thing; sometimes you want the homemade Pretzel Rolls to be a bit softer.

-So for instance, you might want to serve your homemade Pretzel Buns with soup, maybe my Beer Cheese Soup or maybe my Vermont Cheddar Soup; then they’re just wonderful all crispy and slightly crunchy on the top.
+But if you make smaller rolls, they’re great with soup, maybe my Beer Cheese Soup or maybe my Vermont Cheddar Soup; then they’re just wonderful, all crispy and slightly crunchy on the top.

 Oven Roasted Burgers